2019 PDW/RPS Schedule At-A-Glance

 Click the magnifying glass to view and read the schedule.

 A combination of networking and need-to-know information.
 Connect with colleagues at PDW.

-- Experience workshops on a variety of topics, such as administration and finance of the residency program, accreditation requirements, and more.
+- Experience workshops on a variety of topics, such as the administration and finance of the residency program, accreditation requirements and change management.

 - Gain the tools you need and get inspired to improve your program.

 - Attend sessions specifically designed to address issues faced by program directors, associate program directors and other program leadership.